James-Lian/genzou-chinese-literature-tool/README.md

 ### Known Errors
 After translating maybe only a couple of sentences, you might receive a TooManyRequests Error.
 This has to do with the translator API (which isn't exactly free 😅).
 There might come a day where I'll fix it, but for now use a better full-sentence translation app, like Google Translate.

+### Privacy Policy
+No data of any kind (personal or otherwise) is collected at all from Genzou.